readthedocs/blog/job-devrel.rst

 * Twitter for most of our marketing and developer relations

 You will be responsible for authoring documentation and marketing content using reStructuredText, using Sphinx and Pelican.

+In terms of the develop relations work, the following skills will be useful:

+* Interviewing project owners to understand their documentation needs and how we can help them
+* Publishing blog posts promoting the content we're writing
+* Making small images and videos to make our content more compelling
+* Other content marketing and developer marketing skills will be very useful

 .. include:: /hiring/details.rst